abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 The Composition Service contains the `AllowOverprovisioning` property.
 This is used to indicate if the service can accept [Constrained Composition](#constrained-composition) requests where the client may allow for more resources than those requested.

+The Composition Service contains the `AllowZoneAffinity` property.
+This is used to indicate if the service can accept [Constrained Composition](#constrained-composition) requests where the client may desire a given composition request to be fulfilled using [Resource Blocks](#resource-blocks) from a particular [Resource Zones](#resource-zones).

 The Composition Service also contains links to its collections of Resource Blocks and Resource Zones through the properties `ResourceBlocks` and `ResourceZones` respectively.
 Resource Blocks are described in the [Resource Blocks](#resource-blocks) section, and Resource Zones are described in the [Resource Zones](#resource-zones) section.

 Example Composition Service Resource: